If you’re shopping for coverage, you probably have several questions about Medicare supplement insurance plans.

 There are few barriers to entry into this market.
 It’s very competitive and full of several insurance companies.
-If your doctors accept Medicare, they will accept almost any Medicare supplement you present to them.
+If your doctors accept Medicare, they will accept most any Medicare supplement you present to them.

 This is not like traditional health insurance where certain doctors only accept certain plans.
 In other words, a United Healthcare Plan F gives you no more choice of healthcare providers than does a Plan F from Tumbleweed Life of New Mexico.
 (Please don’t go looking for Tumbleweed Life.
 That’s a joke, but you get the point.)